 Consistent with our view above, Hyer and Brandon suggest that client-centered approaches have been shown to work with trauma in the past (Hyer, 1994).
 They go on to speculate about the mechanism of action, suggesting that perhaps client-centeredness works with trauma as a kind of exposure therapy.
 They wonder to what extent might client-centered therapy evoke aspects of other established therapies, such as acceptance and commitment therapy.
 These are interesting questions, which could be further explored using in-depth session analysis and comparison with sessions carried out by other therapists.
 Such speculations seem reasonable to us, since our experience has been that client-centered therapy sessions can often feel like sessions that would fit quite happily within other frameworks, e.g. traumatized clients who are engaging in re-processing.
 The difference is that in client-centered therapy, the client rather than the therapist sets this direction for themselves, presumably motivated by the actualizing tendency.

 Although King suggests that the cognitive rehabilitation was the more significant ingredient, he does acknowledge that there is a role for client centered-therapy in helping people after head injury ask and adapt to fundamental questions about themselves (Gracey et al, 2008).
 However, he concludes that such an approach cannot be sufficient, and that neuro-psychotherapy (Prigatano, 1986) will generally be required.
-We would agree and believe that this is evident in our with Judith, which is an integration of the client centered-approach with cognitive training.
+We would agree and believe that this is evident in our work with Judith, which is an integration of the client centered-approach with cognitive training.
 We believe the latter component to be consistent with Prigatano’s (1986) notion of neuro-psychotherapy.
 However, we would not privilege one aspect of the work above another, and as we suggested above, we believe that the client-centered approach was crucial in allowing Judith to process her emotional trauma initially, so that she could then move on and benefit from some of the more practical, behavioral, problem-focused work that came later.

 Webb describes in considerable detail the likely neurological consequences of brain damage followed by long periods of stress.
 She conceives of psychotherapy as a neurobiological intervention, likely to have positive benefits in terms of cell viability and increased plasticity.
 We very much appreciate this perspective.
 We agree that there is great utility in explaining psychological interventions in neuro-scientific terms, and we believe this approach will have great potential in the future, especially if it can add further to the evidence base of what is effective.